Grand Ducal Palace

 Grand Ducal Palace © Ernmuhl

-Guided tours are usually available in the peak summer months, by arrangement with the Luxembourg City Tourist Office, but for the majority of the year the palace can't be explored by visitors and is simply an interesting landmark to pass by and photograph, particularly as it is situated in such a pleasant part of town.
+Guided tours are usually available in the peak summer months, by arrangement with the Luxembourg City Tourist Office.
+But for the majority of the year, visitors can't explore the castle and it's simply an interesting landmark to pass by and photograph.

 Address: 17, rue du Marché-aux-Herbes